hdkw/socialspeed/README.md

 I saw that in this [project](https://github.com/hitautodestruct/trip-price-calculator) you can [enter a start and end point with autocompletion](http://hitautodestruct.github.io/trip-price-calculator/) from google map.

 In this [other project](https://github.com/wildlyinaccurate/trip-planner), [the trip distance and time](https://wildlyinaccurate.com/trip-planner/) is calculated.

+Is it possible to mix all this with the form to have the destination picker, the map and the calculator all on the same page?

 ####Contact me!